crossbanc/quickstarts/README.md

 Opinion:
 The safe use of AI is best controlled not just by what comes out but also in what goes in or can go in.
-Education lies in the architecture and advancement in its innovation.
+Education is about the architecture and advancement in its innovation.

 The architecture we show here is generally available.